attayeb/auto-q/README.md

 ```
 $ gunzip *.fastq.gz
 ```
-Auto-q determines R1 and R2 using the name of the file, please do not modify them
+Auto-q determines R1 and R2 using the names of the files, please do not modify the file names.

 ## Steps of analysis: